DiliniRajapaksha/DeveloperJournal/_posts/2021-04-09-lesson-7-integration-testing-1.markdown

 ### @RunWith(SpringRunner.class)

-This will bring Spring’s testing support to our JUnit test, such as loading the application context and autowiring the beans.
+This will bring Spring’s testing support to our JUnit test, such as loading the application context and auto wiring the beans.

-*This annotations is not required when using JUnit5*
+* This annotation is not required when using JUnit5*

 ### @SpringBootTest

-This annotation tells the `SpringRunner` to start the applicaiton as a Spring Boot application.
+This annotation tells the `SpringRunner` to start the application as a Spring Boot application.

-By default, it does not start a server, instead it loads a web ApplicationContext and provides a mock web environment.
+By default, it does not start a server, instead, it loads a web ApplicationContext and provides a mock web environment.
 You can use the webEnvironment attribute if you want to set other options such as `RANDOM_PORT`, `DEFINED_PORT`, or `NONE`.

 Read more at <https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-testing-spring-boot-applications>

-### Difference between `@SpringBootTest` and `@WebMvcTest`
+### Difference between @SpringBootTest and @WebMvcTest

 **`@SpringBootTest`** will load the complete application and autowire all the beans, which makes it a bit slow.